JosefNemec/Playnite/doc/tutorials/themes/usingBlend.md

 #### 3) Select style to preview

 Since single xaml file can contain multiple styles for multiple views/controls, you need to select style you want to preview first.
-To do so select line in a text editor starting with with `<Style TargetType=...`.
+To do so select line in a text editor starting with `<Style TargetType=...`.

 #### 4) Activate preview